-If the appointee requires a Certificate of Sponsorship CoS, then the recruiting manager should tick the appropriate box on the i-grasp offers page, or on the New Appointment Authorisation form.
-HR will then liaise with them, if necessary, to issue the Certificate of Sponsorship on behalf of the University.
+If the appointee requires a Certificate of Sponsorship CoS, then the recruiting manager will need to request one on 1U, or on the New Appointment Authorisation form.
+The People Support team will then liaise with them, if necessary, to issue the Certificate of Sponsorship on behalf of the University.

 Information required from appointee

-The HR Business Partner or Officer will contact the appointee directly with questions required of them for the Certificate of Sponsorship and will refer to the post file for all other details and as advised by the Recruiting Manager.
+The Senior People Partner or People Support staff will contact the appointee directly with questions required of them for the Certificate of Sponsorship and will refer to the post file for all other details and as advised by the Recruiting Manager.

 Once CoS is issued

-On receipt of the Certificate of Sponsorship number, the HR Business Partner or HR Officer will email the appointee advising them of the action they must now take.
+On receipt of the Certificate of Sponsorship number, the Senior People Partner or People Support staff will email the appointee advising them of the action they must now take.
 The action required differs depending upon whether the individual is already in the UK or in another country.